rpgfamaran-cpu/CS2-project/README.md

 CLASSES:

-# adds a class into the list
+#adds a class into the list:

 + = add class
 Choose class number or +: +
 Class name: 8 - Sampaguita
 Added class!

-# displays the classes in the list
+#displays the classes in the list:

 CLASSES:
 1 ) 8 - Sampaguita

-# adds another class into the list
+#adds another class into the list:

 + = add class
 Choose class number or +: +
 Class name: 8 - Ilang-Ilang